 Will my custom domain appear during Commerce checkout?

 Yes.
-If your site is on the Commerce Advanced plan and using the Secure SSL setting, your customers will see your custom domain during checking.
+If your site is on the Commerce Basic or Advanced plan and using the Secure SSL setting, your customers will see your custom domain during checking.
 If you’re using the Insecure setting, they’ll see a URL beginning with https://secure.squarespace.com… instead.

 Do SSL-enabled sites support HPKP?